paglab/ugc-mapping/README.md

 - **Imagery**: 24 RGB GeoTIFFs with a spatial resolution of 3.2–7.9 mm, projected in EPSG:25832.
 - **Masks**: Single-band GeoTIFFs saved in the same folder as the RGB images, with filenames appended with `_Labelled`.
 Each mask includes eight classes: grass, herb, litter, soil, stone, straw, wood, and woodchip.
 - **Split**: Images are divided into 14 `train/`, 5 `val/`, and 5 `test/` sets.
-- **Patches**: Each orthomosaic image is cropped into 512 × 512 px patches with a 256 px stride, resulting in 12 patches per image, suitable for deep learning applications.
+- **Patches**: Each orthomosaic image is cropped into 512 × 512 px patches with a 256 px stride, suitable for deep learning applications.
 - **Metadata**: `dataset_metadata.csv` detailing image geometry, Metashape settings, and flight parameters.

 ---